- Air and Missile Defense

-Raytheon is responsible for operating, maintaining and providing sustaining engineering for a variety of NASA training programs, including two critical human space flight training facilities located at NASA’s Johnson Space Center: the Neutral Buoyancy Laboratory (NBL) and the Space Vehicle Mock-up Facility (SVMF), which provide training for the Space Shuttle and International Space Station Programs.
+Raytheon is responsible for operating, maintaining and providing sustaining engineering for a variety of NASA training programs, including two critical human space flight training facilities located at NASA’s Johnson Space Center: the Neutral Buoyancy Laboratory (NBL) and the Space Vehicle Mock-up Facility (SVMF), which provide training for the International Space Station and other programs.

 Neutral Buoyancy Lab

-The NBL facility contains a 202-foot long and 102-foot wide and 40-foot deep-water tank that can simultaneously support two separate test sessions using full-size Shuttle and Space Station underwater mockups.
+The NBL facility contains a 202-foot long,102-foot wide and 40-foot-deep water tank that can simultaneously support two separate test sessions using full-size Space Station underwater mockups.
 The facility has 2 DEMAG bridge cranes (20,000 lb lifting capacity each) and 4 Morse Jib Cranes (3,200 lb lifting capacity each) poolside.
 The bridge cranes are used to reconfigure mockups and robotic arms in the pool.
-The Jib cranes are used to lower and raise EVA-suited astronauts/tools into and out of the pool.
-The NBL facility is used for extra vehicular activity (EVA) training and testing and performing critical lifting/rigging.
+The jib cranes are used to lower and raise suited astronauts and tools into and out of the pool.
+The NBL facility is used for extra vehicular activity (EVA) training, testing and performing critical lifts and rigging.

 Space Vehicle Mock-up Facility

-The SVMF contains a full-scale Space Station mockup, three Space Shuttle trainers, Russian mockups, two air-bearing facilities, a partial gravity simulator, and various part-task mockups and trainers.
+The SVMF contains a full-scale Space Station mockup, Russian space vehicle mockups, two air-bearing facilities, a partial gravity simulator and various part-task mockups and trainers.
 The SVMF provides capabilities used for space flight training, mission support, mission development, vehicle sustaining engineering, developmental engineering analysis and public affairs.
 Training includes intra vehicular activity (IVA) training and testing, emergency escape and rescue, and crane operations and critical lift hazards.